Working with partners to increase skills of the public

 With Libraries Connected and Arts Council England, we have agreed a Compact to work together to support citizens to develop the skills that they will need to access, assess and use health information in an increasingly digital environment.

-We are joined in this activity by a wider range of stakeholders, including NHS England/Improvement, the Patient Information Forum and representatives of specific professional groups, such as pharmacists and prison librarians.
+We are joined in this activity by a wider range of stakeholders, including the Centre for Evidence Based Medicine, the Patient Information Forum, the Reading Agency, and representatives of specific professional groups, such as pharmacists and prison librarians.

 This work also connects as the health strand of the Media and Information Literacy Alliance.